-Official Recognition: Introduction
+Official Recognition: introduction

 Efficacy tests and analyses include; field, glasshouse or laboratory trials and tests to determine the effectiveness and crop safety of plant protection products, plus its safety to other crops, plants and beneficial organisms.
 Official Recognition is also known as Good Experimental Practice (GEP).

 The UK introduced their 'Official Recognition of Efficacy Testing Organisations and facilities' (ORETO) scheme in October 1997.
-Efficacy data from trials in the UK which commenced after 1 January 1998 will only be accepted by CRD from Officially Recognised organisations.
-In other EU Member States, Official Recognition/GEP schemes came into operation at different dates.
+Efficacy data generated from trials conducted in the UK which commenced after 1 January 1998 will only be accepted by HSE from Officially Recognised organisations.
+Official Recognition/GEP schemes of other countries came into operation at different dates.
 It is the responsibility of applicants to ensure that efficacy data to be submitted in support of product registrations have been generated by 'Officially Recognised' facilities/organisations and is supported by appropriate evidence.

-Upon receipt of a completed application an invoice will be sent as applications cannot be started or certificates issued unless payment has been received [see the current fees page].
-To ensure unbroken certification, CRD must receive the application for renewal at least8 weeks before the expiry of the current certificate.
+Upon receipt of a completed application an invoice will be sent as applications cannot be started or certificates issued unless payment has been received (the current fees page provides further information).
+To ensure unbroken certification, HSE must receive the application for renewal at least8 weeks before the expiry of the current certificate.
 All parts of the application form must be completed.
 For a renewal it is particularly important to complete Section 5, where a list of all efficacy work which could be used in support of product authorisations undertaken in the last 2 years is required, and also Section 6 where an explanation is required of the steps taken to address any issues raised in the last inspection report.